 “I was told I was too young, too inexperienced, and too naïve to contribute anything to my industry at age 23”.

 Prior to this, Christine earned a bachelor’s degree in business administration.
-She also earned a master’s degree in information systems security from University of Houston, while simultaneously completing a year-long internship on the information security team at Continental Airlines.
+She also earned a master’s degree in information systems security from University of Houston, while simultaneously completing a year-long internship on the information security team at United Airlines.
 Soon after, she went on to earn the highly sought after CISSP (Certified Information System Security Professional) and the CISM (Certified Information Security Manager).

-An avid world traveler, Dr. Izuakor has been to over 25 countries in the last few years and enjoys learning about various cultures.
+An avid world traveler, Dr. Izuakor has been to over 30 countries in the last few years and enjoys learning about various cultures.
 She also enjoys museums, shopping, dining, and spending time with her family and friends in Houston.
 When asked about her personal mission, she shared: